 - All acts or bands shall use the same backline being made made available by the EBC host.
 Bands cannot use their own sound technicians.

 The EBU Board will strive to realize a compilation of songs by the performing EBC acts to promote the EBC.
 All acts or bands are invited to select a song accompanied by a copyright waiver indicating a solely promotional use.
 This compilation will be made accesible digitally to all EBU members and also to radio and other media through the EBU website.

 - Performance Order of the EBC Bands

 The Board will assign the performance order of the participating acts and bands by a raffle.
-Care will be taken that the same country will not be the opening act or final at two consecutive EBC editions.
+Care will be taken that the same country will not be the opening act at two consecutive EBC editions.
 In such case the raffle will be redone.

 The names of participating countries are written on identical voting slips and deposited in an urn to be extracted one by one.
 The first ticket will be the first country to perform on the first day, and so on.